 I highly recommend baking this bread with a pan of hot water to create steam.
 Sadie at Bread Srsly didn’t do this, but I found baking with hot steam creates a really good crust to the bread.

-To get steam, you can fill a shallow baking dish with very hot water and put it on the bottom rack in your oven when you turn the oven on.
-Keep it there the first hour your bread bakes.
+To generate steam, fill a shallow baking dish with very hot water and place it on the bottom rack when you turn on the oven.
+Keep it there for the first hour your bread bakes.

 You can also bake your sourdough in a Dutch oven.
 Keep the lid on for the first 30 minutes of baking.